-Research plan: structured along the template for full proposals provided on the mySNF online portal under "Information/documents" (cf. Annex C).
-The research plan must not exceed 20 pages, including the title page, tables, illustrations and the list of references.

-- Confirmation from each co-applicant's host institution to support the application and its implementation. - CVs of responsible applicant and of each co-applicant and project partner.
+- Research plan: must use the template for full proposals provided on the mySNF online portal under "Information/documents" (cf. Annex C).
+The research plan must not exceed 20 pages, including the title page, tables, illustrations and the list of references. - Confirmation from each co-applicant's host institution to support the application and its implementation. - Cover Letter: describing how panel recommendations (if applicable) were addressed in the full proposal. - CVs of responsible applicant and of each co-applicant and project partner.
 The CV of a researcher has to include a list of the five most relevant publications in the field of the proposed research.
 The CV of a development actor has to include at least three references of implemented projects relevant for the proposed research activity.
-Each CV must not exceed 2 - Detailed budget reflecting the financial conditions supported by the budget template provided on the mySNF online portal under "Information/documents" (cf. Annex D).
-The SNSF offers additional grants to cover Open Access publications 23 hence OA publication costs do not feature in an SOR4D project budget.
-The SNSF covers extra costs for data preparation and uploading to repositories with up to a maximum of 10,000 Swiss Francs.
+Each CV must not exceed 2 pages.

+Detailed budget reflecting the financial conditions supported by the budget template provided on the mySNF online portal under "Information/documents" (cf. Annex D).
+The SNSF offers additional grants to cover Open Access publications20 hence OA publication costs do not feature in an SOR4D project budget.
+The SNSF covers extra costs for data preparation and uploading to repositories with up to a maximum of 10'000 Swiss Francs.